Independent guide. Cost figures use 2026 US average rate. UEF and consumption from DOE EnergyGuide and ENERGY STAR data.Verified June 2026

 Electric water heater running cost 2026: tank vs tankless vs heat pump

 Water heating is typically the second-largest electrical load in a home after space heating and cooling.
-A standard 50-gallon electric tank for a 4-person household costs about $68 per month at US average rates.
-A heat pump water heater (HPWH) cuts that to about $20 per month.
-The upfront premium pays back in 3 to 5 years for most households, and the IRA 25C tax credit accelerates the payback further.
+A standard 50-gallon electric tank for a 4-person household costs about $71 per month at US average rates.
+A heat pump water heater (HPWH) cuts that to about $21 per month.
+The upfront premium pays back in 3 to 5 years for most households on running-cost savings alone (the IRA 25C tax credit that used to accelerate this expired for installs placed in service after 31 December 2025).

 Monthly running cost comparison